-Wills – (sometimes called a “Last Will and Testament”) is a formal legal document expressing a person’s wishes as to what should happen to his/her property after death.
-Every state has a statute which governs the formality of the Will.
+Sometimes called a “Last Will and Testament”, a will is a formal legal document expressing a person’s wishes as to what should happen to his/her property after death.
+Every state has a statute that governs the formality of the Will.
 Generally, there are legal requirements for signing the Will; the manner in which it is to be signed; whether witnesses are required, and if so, how and where the witnesses are to sign; people who are disqualified from being witnesses; amending the Will; and related issues (such as the effect of defacing a Will and revoking a Will).
 These rules differ from state to state.
 Any document which does not conform to these rules is not a Will.

 There are many different kinds of trusts, but all trusts share at least five characteristics: a grantor, a trustee, a trust, a trust agreement (sometimes oral, although this is not preferred), and assets in the Trust.
 Assets in the Trust can be referred to as “principal”, “corpus”, or “res”, but the term I use is “trust property”.

-Our Attorney has legal experience with all areas of Trusts including but not limited to:
+Our Estate Planning Attorney has legal experience with all areas of Trusts including but not limited to:

 - Living Trusts

 - Testamentary trusts

 - Special Needs Trusts